tbxiao/chauff.github.io/index.md

 ```

 ## Organizational duties and activities
+- Tutorial Chair at the 40th European Conference on Information Retrieval (2018)
 - Editorial Board member of the [Foundations and Trends in Information Retrieval](http://www.nowpublishers.com/INR) journal
 - Co-organizer of the [Placing Task benchmark @ MediaEval 2016](http://www.multimediaeval.org/mediaeval2016/placing/)
 - Program Chair of the [39th European Conference on Information Retrieval](http://ecir2017.org)